Andrew-Sparrow/108766-yeticave-9/Readme.md

 * Student: [Andrew Pecherskih](https://up.htmlacademy.ru/php/9/user/108766).

-In this project were developed next features:
+#### In this project were developed and applied next features and technologies:
 - Account registration
 - View a list of active lots
 - Publication of new lot, with some validations (only for registered users)